How to Ensure High School & College Students Get All the Credit They Deserve

 High school is a social milestone that many people remember fondly.
 Yet traditional schools don't always serve the diverse academic and social needs of individual students.
 There are several types of students who might benefit more from an online education:

-“I feel like somebody chooses online learning because the brick and mortar model has not worked well for them or it isn’t currently serving them well,” says Patti Greenberg, founder of Greenways Academy, an alternative school based in St. Louis.
-She goes on to say that some students’ learning styles just don’t mesh with traditional classrooms.
+- Students with unique learning styles “I feel like somebody chooses online learning because the brick and mortar model has not worked well for them or it isn't currently serving them well,” says Patti Greenberg, founder of Greenways Academy, an alternative school based in St. Louis.
+She goes on to say that some students' learning styles just don't mesh with traditional classrooms.
 These students may benefit more from online classes, which offer alternative ways of interacting with course materials, teachers and other students.

-“My personal feeling is that if a student is motivated and wants to learn and they have a facilitator to help them, they’ll be a great candidate for online learning,” says Greenberg.
-Students must be motivated because the asynchronous instructional style (in which students don’t have a set time period to access coursework and finish it) puts them in full control of what and when the they learn.
+- Motivated learners “My personal feeling is that if a student is motivated and wants to learn and they have a facilitator to help them, they'll be a great candidate for online learning,” says Greenberg.
+Students must be motivated because the asynchronous instructional style (in which students don't have a set time period to access coursework and finish it) puts them in full control of what and when the they learn.

-A traditional high school day ends around 3pm.
+- Advanced students or students who want to graduate faster A traditional high school day ends around 3pm.
 Many online high schools, on the other hand, operate 24/7.
 That means students can learn at a faster pace and graduate early.
-(Keep in mind, though, that some districts allow traditional students to supplement campus-based courses with online classes, meaning students don’t necessarily have to choose one format over the other.)
+(Keep in mind, though, that some districts allow traditional students to supplement campus-based courses with online classes, meaning students don't necessarily have to choose one format over the other.)

-Greenberg is a big believer in facilitators to help hold online high school students accountable for completing their work.
-“A facilitator can be anybody from a teacher to a tutor to a mentor to somebody they check in with three times a week to make sure they’re moving along at a decent pace.”
+- Students with the right support systems Greenberg is a big believer in facilitators to help hold online high school students accountable for completing their work.
+“A facilitator can be anybody from a teacher to a tutor to a mentor to somebody they check in with three times a week to make sure they're moving along at a decent pace.”

-Sometimes the local high school doesn’t have a lot to offer.
+- Rural teens Sometimes the local high school doesn't have a lot to offer.
 There might not be Advanced Placement classes available or a certain subject may not be offered because the school is understaffed.
 For rural teens, an online high school offers convenience and may even give them access to more resources and class options.
-If a student doesn’t have access to a class they want or need at the school they’re attending, they may be able to find that class online through a different high school.
+If a student doesn't have access to a class they want or need at the school they're attending, they may be able to find that class online through a different high school.
 Online programs can also save rural families time and money by eliminating the commute to/from school.

-Some high school students have to work to help support their families, and most of the time, these hours conflict with traditional school hours.
+- Working students Some high school students have to work to help support their families, and most of the time, these hours conflict with traditional school hours.
 Online high school allows students to continue working without having to sacrifice their education.

-Most students’ extracurricular activities are school-based, but some young people get involved with activities that aren’t school-related, such as church, a community center or a particular sport or hobby.
+- Extracurricular participants Most students' extracurricular activities are school-based, but some young people get involved with activities that aren't school-related, such as church, a community center or a particular sport or hobby.
 These students can take advantage of the flexible scheduling many online courses offer.

-It’s difficult for students to stay on track if medical problems are constantly derailing them.
+- Students with health problems It's difficult for students to stay on track if medical problems are constantly derailing them.
 In cases like these, studying online has two potential benefits – it allows students to complete work when they are able to (as long deadlines are met), and students with weakened immune systems or severe allergies can avoid being exposed to health risks.

-School should be a safe place.
-Unfortunately, for some students a traditional campus just isn’t, which makes it hard to concentrate on learning.
+- Bullying victims School should be a safe place.
+Unfortunately, for some students a traditional campus just isn't, which makes it hard to concentrate on learning.
 Online high schools allow students to learn in a comfortable environment.

-A mid-year move can be tough on kids.
+- Students who have moved A mid-year move can be tough on kids.
 Not only is there pressure to make new friends and adapt to a new community, but they also have all new classes and teachers midstream.
 Finishing out the year online at their current school can help mitigate some of the social anxiety that can come with a big move.

 Transferring to an online high school from a traditional high school is easy, provided you're coming from an accredited school.
 While the process differs from school to school, the basic steps are as follows: